st-tu-dresden/inloop-sample-tasks/Fibonacci/task.md

-Write a class called `Fibonacci` within the function `fibonacci (int n)` which returns the result of the Fibonacci function of given number `n`.
+Implement a class `Fibonacci` containing a static method `fibonacci(int n)`, which returns the n-th element of the fibonacci sequence.

-Make sure that only legal arguments will be accepted otherwise throw an IllegalArgumentException `Fibonacci is not defined for negative Numbers!`.
+Make sure that only legal arguments will be accepted, otherwise throw an IllegalArgumentException `Fibonacci is not defined for negative Numbers!`.

 ## Example ##

-Here are some values to show, which results the function `fibonacci (n)` should return.
+Here are some values to show which results the function `fibonacci (n)` should return:

 `n` --> `fibonacci (n)`
 0 --> 0